The Cowboy Rides Away: Live from AT&T Stadium

 The Cowboy Rides Away: Live from AT&T Stadium is a live album released by George Strait in 2014.
-The title refers to the fact that this concert was the final performance of his final tour "The Cowboy Rides Away Tour" on June 7, 2014 in Arlington, Texas.
+The title refers to the fact that this concert was the final performance of his final tour "The Cowboy Rides Away Tour" on June 7, 2014 at AT&T Stadium in Arlington, Texas.
 104,793 people were in attendance, the largest ever single-show attendance at a U.S. stadium.
 An all-star lineup joined Strait on stage.
 The DVD of the concert was released on November 11.
 The show was recorded on Remote Recording's Silver Truck by Chuck Ainlay and David Hewitt.